microsoft/pxt-adafruit/docs/projects/magic-button-trick.md

 ```blocks
 let isSwitched = Math.abs(input.magneticForce(Dimension.Strength)) > 100
 ```
-## step 3: running our 'magnet nearby' check all the time
+## Step 4: running our 'magnet nearby' check all the time

-At the moment our code to detect the magnet being nearby will only run once so we need to put it into a [foreever](/reference/basic/forever) block so that it keeps getting run again and again checking for the magnet to come near to the micro:bit.
+At the moment our code to detect the magnet being nearby will only run once so we need to put it into a [forever](/reference/basic/forever) block so that it keeps getting run again and again checking for the magnet to come near to the micro:bit.
 We should also make sure 'isSwitched' is false when our program starts.

 ```blocks
 let isSwitched = false;